 What is HRV

-“HRV (heart rate variability) is simply a measure of the variation in time between each heartbeat.
+HRV (heart rate variability) is simply a measure of the variation in time between each heartbeat.
 This variation is controlled by a primitive part of the nervous system called the autonomic nervous system (ANS).
 It works behind the scenes, automatically regulating our heart rate, blood pressure, breathing, and digestion, among other key tasks.
 The ANS is subdivided into two large components: the sympathetic and the parasympathetic nervous system, also known as the fight-or-flight mechanism and the relaxation response.

 The ANS provides signals to the hypothalamus, which then instructs the rest of the body either to stimulate or to relax different functions.
-It responds not only to a poor night of sleep or that sour interaction with your boss but also to the exciting news that you got engaged or to that delicious healthy meal you had for lunch.
+It responds not only to a poor night of sleep or that sour interaction with your boss, but also to the exciting news that you got engaged or to that delicious, healthy meal you had for lunch.
 Our body handles all kinds of stimuli, and life goes on.
 However, if we have persistent instigators such as stress, poor sleep, unhealthy diet, dysfunctional relationships, isolation or solitude, and lack of exercise, this balance may be disrupted, and your fight-or-flight response can shift into overdrive”.
 (1)

 Normal Ranges for HRV

-The most important thing to understand about HRV is your TREND is more important than your number.
+The most important thing to understand about HRV is that your TREND is more important than your number.
 We want to be within the healthy range, but if you had the choice between consistently low versus up into range and down out of range, you would like the former.
 There are a variety of dangers associated with a poor HRV.

 “HRV is highly individual, so you should compare your HRV to your own averages over time to gain a sense of what’s normal for you,” says Marco Altini, an HRV expert, data scientist, and Oura advisor.
 “Plus, keep in mind that it’s normal to see daily and seasonal fluctuations in your HRV.”
 (2)